jepebe/fractal/README.md

 ![Screenshot of a fractal](images/fractal.png)

 ## Building
 Rust needs to be installed and a fairly new version of Python 3.
+Clone the repository and run the follow commands.

 ```
 pip install pxng